 Проведение MS QSO в 1 районе IARU: http://www.vhfdx.ru/ms/provedenie-ms-qso-v-1-rayone-iaru

-The “144 MHz Meteorscatter Sprint Contest” is supported by at least three software
+The “144 MHz Meteorscatter Sprint Contest” is supported by at least two software

 - Arcom (Ham Office) : www.hamoffice.de

 - Ucxlog : www.ucxlog.de

 Other logging programs are allowed as well.

 When using MGM generated modes, please take in account that in Europe we use 30 second periods.
 Using 15 second periods on the center calling frequencies will cause inteference and waste 50% of your time.
 Stations in Western and Central Europe (stations in the Netherlands, Belgium, Germany, Northern France) are always transmitting second periods while calling CQ on the center calling frequencies.
 If you feel the need to do otherwise, do it well away from the center calling frequencies and be sure not causing inteference at a station you can copy via tropo.